Make Chicken Wild Rice Soup recipe with rotisserie chicken, wild rice blend, fresh vegetables cooked in a rich chicken stock. Gluten-free.

 - 1 tsp onion powder

 - 1 tsp black pepper

-In a oven-proof stock pot (like ScanPan) or Dutch oven, layer the ingredients, starting with the rice.
-Then, add all of the ingredients, except the flour and milk.
+- In a oven-proof stock pot (like ScanPan) or Dutch oven, layer the ingredients, starting with the chicken, then rice, and finally, add the rest of the ingredients, except the cream.

-Bake in a preheated 400 degree F oven for two hours.
+- Bake in a preheated 400 degree F oven for one hour.

-Remove Dutch oven from the oven and continue cooking on the stovetop.
+- Remove Dutch oven from the oven and add the cream (optional).

 - Serve hot.
 Enjoy!